 - 1. The portfolio contains a monthly reflective statement on the advising form. - 2.
-The portfolio contains a description and documentation of completion of an individual project, or participation in a group project providing service to the anesthesia program, an anesthesia professional organization, or some community-based organization, involving no less than 40 hours of service

-(termed Capstone project).

-- 3. An electronic log of patient encounters. - 4.
-5 complex case narratives (semesters 4 through 8).
+The portfolio contains a description and documentation of completion of an individual project, or participation in a group project providing service to the anesthesia program, an anesthesia professional organization, or some community-based organization, involving no less than 40 hours of service (termed Capstone project). - 3.
+An electronic log of patient encounters. - 4.
+5 complex case narratives (semesters 4 through 8). - 5.
+The portfolio contains a context-specific abstract for a systems-based project (termed DNP project) that addresses quality, safety, access and/or cost of some evidence-based issue in anesthesia.

-5. The portfolio contains a context-specific abstract for a systems-based project a.
-The submission of a manuscript in which the student is the primary or secondary author in a peer-reviewed journal, or b.
+- 6. The portfolio reflects the completion of either: - a.
+The submission of a manuscript in which the student is the primary or secondary author in a peer-reviewed journal, or - b.
 A formal presentation at a professional meeting (SOFA conference, YCP DNP program presentation conference, Medical Center/Hospital conference).